DeFiCh/pinkpaper/governance/README.md

 1. `creategovcfr '{DATA}'`
     - `DATA` is serialized JSON with the following:
         - `title`
-        - `finalizeAfter`: Defaulted to current block height + 70000/2
+        - `finalizeAfter`: Defaulted to current block height + 90000/2.
+All eligible proposals have to be submitted at least 90k blocks before the finalizing block and not more than 270k blocks before.
         - `cycles`: Defaulted to `1` if unspecified.
         - `amount`: in DFI.
         - `payoutAddress`: DFI address